 What is the difference between learning and unlearning?

-Learning involves acquiring new knowledge or skills, while unlearning focuses on removing or updating outdated beliefs to make room for new understanding.
+Learning involves acquiring new knowledge or skills, while unlearning focuses on removing or updating outdated beliefs.
+Both processes work together to improve understanding.

 Can unlearning improve mental health?